Active Directory User Login Report with or without PowerShell

 - The Logon, Logoff, and Time Stamp all should be visible.

-Unfortunately, this is where the use of ADUC ends.
+Unfortunately, this is where the Active Directory log user logon logoff with ADUC ends.
 So you are stuck with a strictly view-only setup.
 Moreover, if you try to edit the parameter to copy it instead of the date/time you get a large inter value instead.
 Which is not at all useful for reporting purposes.

 Combining this limitation with the time-consuming and repetitive nature of the operation it becomes quite clear why admins abandon this method from the get-go.
 Not to worry as we have an alternative that combines the ease.